Show Navigation

 first-verified-humpback-whale-sighti...tif

-• Male humpback whale calf (Megaptera novaeangliae) playing at the ocean surface in front of his mother.
-Vava'u, Kingdom of Tonga.
+• Humpback whale (Megaptera novaeangliae) breaching.
+Photographed in Vava'u, Kingdom of Tonga.

 • An adult humpback whale (Megaptera novaeangliae) splashing lots of water with its fluke and posterior.
 Note the redness on the ventral area of the whale.
 Photographed in Vava'u, Kingdom of Tonga.